Bring awareness & purpose to your life

 In my experience in many cases, depression is often trying to communicate some information that we may or may not already know.
 Often it can be around a loss or after a negative experience.

 Or a reaction to a toxic environment or situation.

-Through counselling and psychotherapy we can learn to process our experience and release the negative emotions from our past and move from a a sense of powerlessness and victimhood to powerful and energised.
+Through counselling and psychotherapy, we can learn to process our experience and release the negative emotions from our past and move from a sense of powerlessness and victimhood to powerful and energized.